richytong/functionalthreading/README.md

 ### tmap(argument, function)
 ### tmap(function)
-Map a function concurrently across each element of an list or tuple.
+Map a function concurrently across each element of a list or tuple.

-A mapper is a function that specifies a single element of an list or tuple and returns a corresponding element of the resulting list or tuple.
+A mapper is a function that specifies a single element of a list or tuple and returns a corresponding element of the resulting list or tuple.
 Each mapper invocation happens in a separate thread.

 ```python
 squared = tmap([1, 2, 3], lambda n: n ** 2)